 There are usually a couple of main site rooms available for students’ guests during term (see the 'you might like' section).

 We have modern rooms and ancient rooms, small (cheaper) and large (less cheap) rooms, ensuite and non-ensuite but no 'typical' room.
 The College's buildings have been constructed and modified over the centuries so that few rooms are the same.
-However, all rooms are of a good standard, and year groups are never split between sites, so you will always be accommodated close to others in your year.
+However, all rooms are of a good standard, and where possible year groups are never split between sites, so you will always be accommodated close to others in your year.
 Room rents depend on room size, location and facilities – most are centrally heated but a few have electric heaters.
-For undergraduates, the rent for each term covers seventy nights in College, but they may stay here to work in the vacations.
-All rooms are furnished, but no bed linen, towels, crockery and cutlery is not provided - read here for further information.
+All rooms are furnished however, bed linen, towels, crockery and cutlery is not provided - read here for further information.

-Room keys are issued by the Porters and are returned to them at the end of term.
+Room keys are issued by the Porters and must be returned to them at the end of each term, when vacated.
 Students must never leave their rooms unlocked.
 The College does not accept liability for loss or damage to private property in College rooms, so students are strongly encouraged to take out insurance for their belongings, either as an extension of their parents’ household policy or from a company specialising in insurance for students.